Third Aliyah: Motivation

 The official Zionist institutions were opposed to the third immigration wave.
 They feared that the country would not be able to absorb such a great number of people.
 They even requested that only people who had enough economic resources come to the country.
 However, the harsh reality changed their expectations: the bad economic situation of Jews of Eastern Europe, and also the riots, forced many to emigrate to countries which did open their gates—the United States and Western Europe—and to those who had a pioneering impulse and a Zionist recognition, Palestine was suitable as their new home.

 Social makeup

-Many of the new immigrants of the Third Aliyah were affiliated with HeHalutz and Hashomer Hatzair.
-Yitzhak Lamdan and Uri Zvi Greenberg immigrated to Palestine during the Third Aliyah.
+Many of the new immigrants of the Third Aliyah were affiliated with the youth movements HeHalutz and Hashomer Hatzair.
+Most of them were socialist-oriented and secular, even anti-religious.
+Their intention was to build not the Jewish state, but a socialist state.